jmathena1/jmathena1.github.io/content/the-strays/posts/2025-08-10-some-links.md

 a world where GenAI bots are left to train the "developers of the future", so what are we to do?
 This one is long, but it's well worth the read.
 The second one is me all day every day working in Elon Musk and Sam Altman's tech industry.
-I don't think Tech was every the wonderful, meriotocratic field people made it out to be, but it sure ain't now.
+I don't think Tech was ever the wonderful, meriotocratic field people made it out to be, but it sure ain't now.
 - [https://xeiaso.net/blog/2025/rolling-ladder-behind-us/](https://xeiaso.net/blog/2025/rolling-ladder-behind-us/)
 - [https://paddy.carvers.com/posts/2025/07/ai/](https://paddy.carvers.com/posts/2025/07/ai/)

 Reading about poverty is no fun, but articles like the one below I find very valuable because they treat poverty like the very solvable issue that it is.
-The People's Policy Project has been doing great writing, analysis, and research on US Social Policy and the welfare state for years now.
+The People's Policy Project has been doing great writing, analysis, and research on US social policy and the welfare state for years now.
 I'd also recommend Dr. Kathryn Edwards (@keds_economist) on most socials and her podcast, the Optimist Economy for more good economic policy talk and analysis.
 - [https://www.peoplespolicyproject.org/2019/09/16/the-us-welfare-state-cut-poverty-by-two-thirds-in-2018/](https://www.peoplespolicyproject.org/2019/09/16/the-us-welfare-state-cut-poverty-by-two-thirds-in-2018/)

-A UCLA professor wrote this advice for assisting people learning to use computers nearly30 years ago, but I'll be damned if every piece on that page doesn't hold true.
+A UCLA professor wrote this advice for assisting people learning to use computers nearly 30 years ago, but I'll be damned if every piece on that page doesn't hold true.
 Quick and well worth your time!
 - [https://pages.gseis.ucla.edu/faculty/agre/how-to-help.html](https://pages.gseis.ucla.edu/faculty/agre/how-to-help.html)